wiredtiger44/SQLServerCodingStandards/README.md

     ```

 <a name="StoredProcedureNames"></a><a name="3.3"></a>
-  - [3.3](#StoredProcedureNames) **Stored Procedure Names**: Stored Procedure names should be prefixed with "sp" (no underscore).
+  - [3.3](#storedProcedureNames) **No Single Character Variables**: Stored Procedure names should be prefixed with "sp" (no underscore).
 Names should start with main table or object being referenced in rpcedure.

     > Why?
 Standardizing ames helps differentiate them from other types of objects.